 How big is a blue whales heart video

-Blue whales aren't actually blue, but more of a mottled blue-gray colour when they are on the surface.
+Blue whales aren’t actually blue.
+The colour of a blue whale mottled blue-grey colour when on the surface.
 They only look blue when they are underwater, which is where they got the name from.

 The size of a blue whales young